Historical Places to See in Costa Dorada

-A coastal strip with marvelous beaches of golden sands, wide forests, picturesque villages, a varied gastronomy and much more.
-Six counties and thirteen municipalities form the Costa Dorada which encompasses some of the greatest cultural and historical landmarks that overlook the Mediterranean.
+A coastal strip with marvelous beaches of golden sands, wide forests, picturesque villages, varied gastronomy, and much more.
+Six counties and thirteen municipalities form the Costa Dorada which encompasses some of the greatest cultural and historical landmarks that overlook the Mediterranean :

 For all of these reasons, Costa Dorada’s quiet charm makes holidays there a great choice.
 Although the 1960s transformed Costa Dorada into a touristic hotspot and a resort destination, it’s all been built upon thousands of years of European history.
 If you like to get under the skin of Catalonian history and discover what life was like here in times gone by, in Costa Dorada you will find plenty of sites that will take you back in time.
 See our tips for the historical places that you need to visit below!

 You will be transported back to the Middle Ages when wandering about the excellently preserved walls of Montblanc’s Old Town.
-Montblanc, one of the most beautiful medieval villages in Catalonia, is enclosed within its walls with thirty-one towers and five portals.
+Indeed, Montblanc is one of the most beautiful medieval villages in Catalonia.
+It is enclosed within its walls with thirty-one towers and five portals.
 It was precisely in the portal that led to the mountains of Prades where the knight Sant Jordi, patron saint of Catalonia, killed the famous dragon.
-Every year, around the day of Sant Jordi, on April 23, Montblanc celebrates the Medieval Week.
+Every year, around the day of Sant Jordi, on April 23, Montblanc celebrates Medieval Week.

 The Roman Villa of Centcelles